Runa Rizvi

-Runa Rizvi is an Indian classical and Bollywood playback singer.
+Runa Rizvi, also known as Runa Rizvi Sivamani, is an Indian classical and Bollywood playback singer.
 She sings Sufi songs, folk, Bollywood movies etc.

 Early life

 Runa Rizvi was born in Bombay to Indian singers Rajkumar Rizvi and Indrani Rizvi.
 She graduated from Mithibai College, Mumbai.

 She belongs to the Kalavant gharana and has been trained in classical, semi-classical and light classical music and can sing Hindi film songs, ghazals, thumri, Folk, Punjabi and Sufi Music, as well as Western and Pop music.

-Runa Rizvi is married to percussionist Sivamani.